There’s a good chance to overturn, expert says

 The new appeals process set forth in BIPA provides the same rules for Part A and Part B appeals, eliminating the current distinctions between the two.
 Section 521 of BIPA establishes a uniform process for handling all Medicare Part A and Part B appeals and specifies time frames for filing appeals and rendering decisions.
 Significantly, BIPA mandates that at least 12 qualified independent contractors (QICs) conduct reconsiderations.
 The QIC promptly would notify beneficiaries and Medicare claims processing contractors of its determinations.
 A beneficiary could appeal the decision of a QIC to an ALJ.
 In cases where the ALJ decision is not rendered within the 90-day deadline, the appealing party would be able to request a Departmental Appeals Board hearing.

-Although BIPA took effect Oct.
+Although BIPA takes effect Oct.
 1, 2002, Congress has not appropriated the necessary funds to implement the program.
 QICs do not currently exist.
-I have been informed by Medicare’s Division of Hearings, Appeals, and Dispute Resolution that providers should watch the Federal Register for instructions on how to proceed in the appeals process after Oct.
+I have been informed by Medicare’s Division of Hearings, Appeals, and Dispute Resolution that providers should watch the Federal Register for instructions as to how to proceed in the appeals process beginning Oct.
 1, 2002.

-[Editor’s note: Linda Fotheringill is a partner in Siegel & Fotheringill, a law firm that specializes in using contract law to help hospitals get paid, and is a founder of the Denial Management Institute.
+[Editor’s note: Linda Fotheringill is a partner in Siegel & Fotheringill, a law firm that specializes in using contract law to help hospitals get paid, and a founder of the Denial Management Institute.
 She can be reached at The Susquehanna Building, 29 W. Susquehanna Ave., Baltimore, MD 21204.
 Telephone: (410) 821-5292 or (800) 847-8083.
-E-mail: firstname.lastname@example.org.]
+E-mail: firstname.lastname@example.org.
+In next month’s issue of Hospital Access Management, Fotheringill will provide a step-by-step description of the Medicare appeals process and the crucial time frames involved.]